godotengine/godot-docs/classes/class_font.rst

 - :ref:`Vector2<class_Vector2>` **get_string_size** **(** :ref:`String<class_String>` string **)** |const|

 Returns the size of a string, taking kerning and advance into account.
+Note that the height returned is the font height (see :ref:`get_height<class_Font_method_get_height>`) and has no relation to the string.

 ----